orbingol/NURBS-Python/docs/visualization.rst

 mpl_curve3d_vectors.py
 ~~~~~~~~~~~~~~~~~~~~~~

-This example illustrates a visualization option for plotting the 3D curve tangent, normal and binnormal vectors
+This example illustrates a visualization option for plotting the 3D curve tangent, normal and binormal vectors
 alongside with the control points grid and the evaluated curve.

 Please note that binormal vector evaluation method for the curves is added on version *3.0.6*.